browserengineering/book/book/scheduling-and-threading.md

 As you can see, the threading and task machinery we've built is quite general and multi-purpose!

-Now let's try out this new async API by augmenting our counter javscript like
+Now let's try out this new async API by augmenting our counter javascript like
 this:

 ``` {.javascript file=eventloop}